spatialillusions/milsymbol/README.md

 For detaild descriptions of what is possible with milsymbol, see the API documentation under /docs.

-milsymbol can be integrated with most common javascript libraries, such as:
+Milsymbol can be integrated with most common javascript libraries, such as:
  - Angular
  - Cesium
  - D3